Why IBHS?

 In 2011, the organization became what it is today when “Insurance” was added back to the name—Insurance Institute for Business & Home Safety—so that IBHS members might receive full public credit for the Institute’s work.

-Built to Last: A Decade of Sustainable Science (below), a 30 minute documentary that looks back at momentum we have created as the IBHS Research Center became the powerhouse it is today—shaping the built environment and shaping resilience for American consumers and communities.
+Built to Last: A Decade of Sustainable Science (below), is a 30-minute documentary (produced on the tenth anniversary of the Research Center opening) looking back at the momentum we have created as the IBHS Research Center became the powerhouse it is today—strengthening the built environment and shaping resilience for American consumers and communities.

 Team & Career Opportunities